umuterozan/mantenna/README.md

 ## About Mantenna

-📌 Mantenna is a web application that allows you to watch live streams on youtube at the same time.
+📌 Mantenna is a web application that allows you to watch multiple live streams on youtube at the same time.

 📌 You can access the app by visiting the link below.